Phymorhynchus clarinda: Description

-threads with wider interspaces, which arenot beaded by the concavely arcuate growth lines which are prominent on the fasciole.
+threads with wider interspaces, which are not beaded by the concavely arcuate growth lines which are prominent on the fasciole.
 At the shoulder is a weak spiral ridge, followed by five stronger ones, subequal and equidistant with wider interspaces.
 On a sixth similar ridge the suture is wound, followed by, on the base, about thirty similar but less prominent ridges which gradually diminish in size and strength, and approximate more closely to each other until the siphonal canal is reached.
 Over all these ridges and interspaces fine sharp threads run spirally, as on the fasciole and are perhaps a little more prominent on the ridges, where they are rendered more or less scabrous by the elevated lines of growth.
 The outer lip is thin with a shallow rounded excavation, near the suture, which forms the anal sulcus.
 The body is polished, with the spiral sculpture erased.
 The columella is thin, gyrate, pervious, white, with a slightly thickened edge.
 The siphonal canal is short, wide, slightly recurved.